-The predominant theme in my work is nature: landscapes, animals and plants, and other features of the earth.
-I use a Canon EOS 7D.
+The predominant theme in my work is nature: landscapes, animals and plants.
+I currently use an Olympus E-M1 II camera.
 I am inclined toward the photographic approaches of realism, abstraction and simplicity.
-I wish to convey my belief that in all of life there is beauty and there is value to being present in every moment.
+I believe that in all of life there is beauty and there is value to being present in every moment.
 Most importantly, for me photography is fun.

 Thank You to

-Rod Trider, Advanced Images (Almonte, ON) for his on-going direction with regard to Adobe Photoshop Lightroom and complicated photo shoots, and for image printing and curatorial assistance in the preparation of my exhibitions.
+Rod Trider, Advanced Images Photography (Almonte, ON) for his on-going direction with regard to Adobe Photoshop Lightroom and complicated photo shoots, image printing and framing, and his curatorial assistance in the preparation of my exhibitions.

-I am a member of the Artists’ Network of Riverdale, Bruce Trail Conservancy, Dufferin County Museum & Archives, Dufferin Arts Council, Toronto Camera Club and the Canadian Association for Photographic Art (CAPA).
+I am a member of the Artists’ Network of Riverdale, Bruce Trail Conservancy, Nature Conservancy Canada, Museum of Dufferin, Dufferin Arts Council, Toronto Camera Club, and the Canadian Association for Photographic Art (CAPA).
 I share my residence between Toronto and our farm in Dufferin County, Ontario.